Triple Berry Chia Seed Muffins

 Most baked goods involving flour, sugar, and fruit are pretty good, but it’s the little things that make these muffins so addictive.
 A pinch of cinnamon, a sprinkling of lemon zest, a splash of vanilla, a drizzle of honey, three different types of berries—All these tiny things combine to give the muffins some serious depth in the flavor department.
 It’s magical.

 Plus, they’re surprisingly healthy!
-Instead of buttery fatness, I used a combination of heart-healthy coconut oil and non-fat Greek yogurt, which keeps the muffins incredibly moist (sorry).
+Instead of butter, I used a combination of heart-healthy coconut oil and non-fat Greek yogurt, which keeps the muffins incredibly moist (sorry).
 You’ve also got plenty of antioxidant-rich berries in there, and superfood chia seeds provide an added boost of protein, fiber and omega-3s.
 (For more information/fangirling on chia seeds, see here.)
 Joy of JOYS.

 As always, feel free to adapt these muffins to suit your tastes.
 I originally wanted to make them with cherries, but they didn’t have any at my market, so I went the berry route.
 I think fresh cherry muffins would be just as delightful (let me know if you try them), as would peach, nectarine, fig (?!), or straight up blueberry.
 Add some nuts if you like.
 You do you.